fchimpan/gh-slimify/README.md

 >`ubuntu-slim` is currently in **public preview** and may change before general availability.
 >Please review GitHub's official documentation for the latest updates and breaking changes.

-> [!NOTE]
-> At the time of writing, GitHub has not officially published a list of tools pre-installed on `ubuntu-slim` runners.
-Therefore, the tool detection for missing commands is **uncertain** and based on assumptions.
-The tool may incorrectly flag commands as missing (false positives) or miss commands that are actually missing (false negatives).
-Always verify manually before migrating critical workflows.

 ## 🎯 Motivation